Pacific Debt Relief Company Logo

 Make the Plaintiff Prove Their Case

-A common misconception is that the burden of proof falls on the credit card companies or the defendant in a debt collection lawsuit.
-In reality, it is the plaintiff that must prove their case.
-This means the credit card company or debt collector suing you must provide evidence.
+A common misconception is that the burden of proof falls on the defendant in a debt collection lawsuit.
+In a credit card lawsuit, it is the plaintiff who must prove their case.
+This means the credit card company or debt collector must provide solid evidence that the debt is valid, the amount is correct, and they have the legal right to collect it.

 Effectively convince the judge that: